-- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
-Place an oil pan under the engine to collect the used oil. - 3.
+- 1. Place the ATV on a level surface. - 2.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil. - 4.
 Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.